 Not only is it architecturally beautiful, but it's possibly haunted by a past keeper named Ernie, who is said to be responsible for various mishaps that are associated with the lighthouse.

 Essentially Anywhere, Faroe Islands

-I was absolutely blown away by the natural beauty of the Faroe Islands when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere that I turned.
+I was absolutely blown away by the Faroe Islands' natural beauty when I visited in 2016 and even more immediately excited by the presence of tiny, little lighthouses everywhere that I turned.

-If you go hiking or driving around the islands, you will see many others which will make you squeal with their cuteness.
+If you go hiking or driving around the islands, you will see many others, making you squeal with their cuteness.

 You will take lots of photos of these lighthouses and, on your return hope, will decide that it is simply too hard to pick a winner.
 They're all pretty amazing.